-Australian Museum’s digital outdoor exhibition debuts at Newcastle Museum from 22 March 2023.
+Australian Museum’s digital outdoor installation debuts at Newcastle Museum from 22 March 2023.

 The interactive storytelling cube, created by the AM with ESEM Projects, brings to life Australia’s unique and distinctive birds using the rich and timeless illustrations from the book combined with birdsong and First Nations storytelling and knowledge.
 Birds of Australia Storybox encourages audiences to contemplate the significance of Australia’s colourful bird history – the majority of the world’s birds can trace their ancestry to Australia, and why we need to conserve them for future generations.

-Australian Museum Director and CEO, Kim McKay AO said that the touring exhibition has been made possible through support from the NSW Government Blockbuster Funding Initiative.
+Australian Museum Director and CEO, Kim McKay AO said that the touring installation has been made possible through support from the NSW Government Blockbuster Funding Initiative.

 “Australian birds are wonderfully cheeky, loud and intelligent.
 Next time you are outside, look up and marvel at the diversity and symphony of our birds, and ensure they are protected,” McKay added.